kaantas/ValeProject/README.md

 #ValeProject
-ASP.NET MVC, Entity Framework and Microsoft SQL Server are used in this project.
+ASP.NET MVC, Entity Framework, Microsoft SQL Server, Bootstrap, AngularJS are used in this project.